Policy and research development

 These workshops will support collaborations oriented towards the SDG's within large research proposals, as well as increasing awareness of EU and national sustainability requirements in applications.

 This year's workshops within the theme

 11 May: How can we develop research ideas and influence research policy related to the SDG's?

-This workshop will give an overview over developments as well channels for influencing research related to SDG's.
 The workshop will be an opportunity for both junior researcher who want to take the next step in their academic career as well as the senior researchers who want to develop the research politics within Lund University to discuss possible pathways for development.
-The subject will be presented through two shorter presentations by Rickard Eksten, Brussels representative and Senior EU Policy Officer, Universities in South Sweden, and Per Mickwitz, Pro vice-chancellor for research, sustainability and campus development, and two workshops focusing on external as well as internal factors influencing research related to SDG's in relation to where we are now, how the processes are structured for influencing as well as giving insights in where we are heading will be dealt with and give you tools and networks for influencing research policy related to the SDG's.
+The subject will be presented through two shorter presentations and two workshops focusing on external as well as internal factors influencing research related to SDGs in relation to where we are now, how the processes are structured for influencing (important for junior researchers) as well as giving insights in where we are heading (important for senior researchers) will be dealt with and give you tools and networks for influencing research policy related to the SDGs.

 The workshop is arranged in collaboration with the Strategic Research Areas BECC, MERGE and LUCC.

 26 October: Finding opportunities for solving real world problems